 - a.
 A physician seeking to renew an expedited license granted in a member state shall complete a renewal process with the Interstate Commission if the physician: - (1) Maintains a full and unrestricted license in a state of principal license; - (2) Has not been convicted, received adjudication, deferred adjudication, community supervision, or deferred disposition for any offense by a court of appropriate jurisdiction; - (3) Has not had a license authorizing the practice of medicine subject to discipline by a licensing agency in any state, federal, or foreign jurisdiction, excluding any action related to non-payment of fees related to a license; and - (4) Has not had a controlled substance license or permit suspended or revoked by a state or the United States Drug Enforcement Administration. - b.
-Physicians shall comply with all continuing professional development or continuing medical education requirements for renewal of a license issued by a member state. - The Interstate Commission shall collect any renewal fees charged for the renewal of a license and distribute the fees to the applicable member board. - Upon receipt of any renewal fees collected pursuant to subsection c. of this section, a member board shall renew the physician's license. - 45 Physician information collected by the Interstate 46 Commission during the renewal process will be distributed to all 47 member boards.
+Physicians shall comply with all continuing professional development or continuing medical education requirements for renewal of a license issued by a member state. - c.
+The Interstate Commission shall collect any renewal fees charged for the renewal of a license and distribute the fees to the applicable member board. - d.
+Upon receipt of any renewal fees collected pursuant to subsection c. of this section, a member board shall renew the physician's license. - e.
+Physician information collected by the Interstate Commission during the renewal process will be distributed to all member boards.

-address renewal of licenses obtained through the compact.
+f.
+The Interstate Commission is authorized to develop rules to address renewal of licenses obtained through the compact.